How to Spend 3 Days in Lisbon - A Local’s Itinerary

 Located 140 meters above sea level and with an imposing lighthouse, the view over the cliffs and the sea is magnificent.

-In this place, "Where the land ends and the sea begins" (as you can read on a sign there), stay to watch the sunset, when the golden light changes the color of the cliffs and the sea takes on an even stronger blue.
+In this place, "Where the land ends and the sea begins" (as you can read on a sign there), you'll have some of the most stunning panoramas of anywhere in Portugal.

 Evening

-Instead of returning to Lisbon, drive the coastal road over to the lovely little resort town of Cascais where you can enjoy dinner at the Maré restaurant on Estrada do Guincho.
+From Cabo da Roca continue along the coastal road to the lovely little resort town of Cascais where you can enjoy dinner at the Maré restaurant that overlooks the coast just outside the town center.
 Here, under the signature of renowned Portuguese chef José Avillez, you'll find dishes where fish and seafood really shine.

-If you're in the mood for Asian food, another option is the Estoril Mandarin in the Estoril Casino.
+And if you're in the mood for Asian food, another dinner option is the Estoril Mandarim right inside the casino.
 This is where I’ve had my best Peking Duck to date, but there are dozens of other Cantonese food options.

 You should plan to arrive back to Lisbon late, having enjoyed a wonderful day.